craigcarr/CountLog/docs/installation.md

 To install CountLog, simply visit <https://countlog.xyz>.

-- On mobile, you must find an "Add to Home Screen" option in your browser's menu.
+- On mobile, find an "Add to Home Screen" option in your browser's menu.

 - On desktop (only works with Chrome), open the menu and click "Install CountLog".